dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 `action1` and `action2` to make the test thread-safe.

 Also, remember that `DefaultValue<T>` is a global resource that potentially affects *all* living mock objects in your program.
-Naturally, you won't want to mess with it from multiple threads or when there still are mocks in action.
+Naturally, you won'type want to mess with it from multiple threads or when there still are mocks in action.

 ### Controlling How Much Information gMock Prints